-St. John’s University School of Law boasts in providing a cutting-edge legal education that emphasizes practical skills like client advocacy and legal writing.
+St. John’s University School of Law boasts of providing a cutting-edge legal education that emphasizes practical skills like client advocacy and legal writing.
 Several courses, such as Insurance Law, Medical Malpractice, Estate Planning, and Bank Law, are practice-oriented.
 The school’s eleven academic centers add to the learning experience.

 Cardozo School of Law

 Cardozo School of Law has its campus in Greenwich Village while being part of Yeshiva University at the same time.
-Cardozo welcomes students from different backgrounds, unlike its parent institution, and has no religious objective other than to promote the ethical legal practice and social justice.
+Cardozo welcomes students from different backgrounds, unlike its parent institution, and has no religious objective other than to promote ethical legal practice and social justice.
 The school takes advantage of its location to introduce students to the fields of law in New York City, such as business, public service, media, criminal justice, fashion, and entertainment.

-Browse through our articles here at MSM Unify to find out other top-notch institutions you can attend in the US.
+Browse through our articles here at MSM Unify to find out about other top-notch institutions you can attend in the US.